Wrexham Industrial Estate: Post-war period

 The large amounts of abandoned ordnance buildings attracted smaller businesses, however; in the 1950s, British Celanese opened a large acetate yarn factory on the site.
 Other large companies that came to Wrexham in later years were Firestone (closed in the 1970s), Kellogg's, JCB, Owens Corning, (closed in 2002), and BICC Cables.

 The Welsh Development Agency officially made the area an industrial estate, subsidising businesses to move there in an effort to ensure stability of employment and to counter the effects of the recession Wrexham suffered in the 1960s and 1970s.

 By 1990, the British Celanese factory had been sold to Courtaulds, who remained here until the sale of the last remaining building, Redwither Tower, to Wrexham Council, who re-opened the building and the surrounding area as Redwither Business Park with several commercial offices in Redwither Tower itself.

 Present times

-The current estate covers some 550 ha of land, with more than 7000 employees in over 300 businesses including Kellogg's, JCB, Wockhardt, Cytec Engineered Materials, Hoya Lens, Ball Packaging Europe, JPDS Creative, Thomson Reuters, the Depository Trust and Clearing Corporation and Calypso Soft Drinks.
+The current estate covers some 550 ha of land, with more than 7000 employees in over 300 businesses including Kellogg's, JCB, Wockhardt, Cytec Engineered Materials, Hoya Lens, Ball Packaging Europe, JPDS Creative, the Depository Trust & Clearing Corporation, Calypso Soft Drinks, and notable additions such as Net World Sports, Demon Tweeks, Ipsen Biopharm, and The Very Group.